 "Knew what?"
 Tyrion asked.

 "That I had done it all for her.
 To be with her."
-Leaning his head against the stone wall, Jaime cursed, his anger rising to the surface with each word.
+Pulling himself into a sitting position, Jaime cursed, his anger rising to the surface with each word.
 "I tried to convince her not to let the people of King's Landing pull us apart, but she kept insisting that it was you who had done the damage."

 The dungeons grew silent as both brothers took in Jaime's words.